denalitherapeutics/archs4/README.md

 #> #   sample_h5idx_transcript <int>, organism <chr>
 ```

-You can use the `as.DGEList` function to materialize an `edgeR::DGEList` from a an arbitrary number of GEO sample and series identifier.
+You can use the `as.DGEList` function to materialize an `edgeR::DGEList` from a an arbitrary number of GEO sample and series identifiers.
 The only restriction is that the data from the series/samples must all be from the same species.

 The most often use-case will likely be to create a `DGEList` for a given study.
 For instance, the GEO series identifier [`"GSE89189"`](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE89189) refers to the expression data generated to support the [Abud et al. iPSC-Derived Human Microglia-like Cells ...](https://www.ncbi.nlm.nih.gov/pubmed/28426964) paper.